 Getting your first puppy can be a magical time.
-If you are looking for a particular breed then you’ve probably chosen to buy a puppy from a breeder.
+If you are looking for a particular breed such as a pug or a french bulldog, then you’ve probably chosen to buy a puppy from a breeder.
 Though a breeder might be able to give you more information about the puppy’s health and its parents, you still need to remember to ask the right questions.
 Unfortunately, there are still irresponsible breeders out there.
-Be sure that furry ball of joy that you take home will grow to become a healthy sociable dog with this list of questions to ask when buying a puppy.
+Before you start purchasing a whole lot of different accessories to keep your dog safe, such as a GPS tracker, be sure that the furry ball of joy that you take home will grow to become a healthy sociable dog with this list of questions to ask when buying a puppy.

 What To Ask About The Parents

 A good breeder will also be the pet owner of the puppy’s mum and dad.
 The apple usually doesn’t fall far from the tree so it’s a good idea to ask to meet the parents.